-- National headquarters may request to hold interest meetings on campus by submitting an official letter requesting such as well as an active insurance policy that covers SUNY Old Westbury. - Interested non-affiliated students must research potential organizations and bring their findings to the Greek Advisor on a chosen organization.
+- National headquarters may request to hold interests' meetings on campus by submitting an official letter requesting an active insurance policy that covers SUNY Old Westbury. - Interested non-affiliated students must research potential organizations and bring their findings to the Fraternity & Sorority Life Advisor on a chosen organization.
 Their chosen organization can then follow bullet point 1.

-In order to be granted approval to hold interest meetings, an official letter from the national organization must be sent to the Assistant Director of CSLI stating they are supportive of expanding to SUNY Old Westbury as well as their insurance policy.
-The Assistant Director will then decide whether or not the affiliated or interested students can hold interest meetings for the campus community.
-No more than two interest meetings will be granted per organization per semester.
-The Assistant Director reserves the right to grant additional interest meetings as necessary.
+To be approved to hold interest meetings, an official letter from the national organization must be sent to the Fraternity & Sorority Life (FSL) Advisor stating they support expanding to SUNY Old Westbury and their insurance policy.
+The FSL Advisor will then decide whether the affiliated or interested students can hold interest meetings for the campus community.
+No more than two interesting meetings will be granted per organization per semester.
+The FSL Advisor reserves the right to grant additional interest meetings, as necessary.

-If College administration has opened for expansion/extension and reached out to the national headquarters of a certain fraternity/sorority, the phases below will not apply to gain temporary recognition.
-A letter from the College will be sent to the organization in support of them colonizing and the organization will send a letter to the University stating their interest along with a copy of their insurance policy.
+If the Center for Student Leadership & Involvement has opened for expansion/extension and reached out to the national headquarters of a certain fraternity/sorority, the phases below will not apply to gain temporary recognition.
+A letter from the university will be sent to the organization in support of them colonizing and the organization will send a letter to the university stating their interest along with a copy of their insurance policy.